muralihcl/embracing_devops/README.md

 | terraform   | This directory contains the files used during terraform sessions |

 ## Utilize the Vagrantfile examples
-(Assuming the github repository is cloned and we are inside the created directory)
+(Assuming the Vagrant utulity is installed, github repository is cloned and we are inside the created directory)

 vagrant/rocky9/Vagrantfile (This contains instructions to create autouser and enable password based authentication, hence one can also connect to the private IP address via SSH)